MaorW/final-project-terraform/README.md

 - Run a React application.
 Use the ‘npm start‘ command to run it.

-- Install the libraries with the 'rpm I' command to.
+- Install the libraries with the 'rpm I' command.

 - You need to install Node, and then clone the repo.

 The app should run on port 3000.